-3.1.13 Warnings concerning robust optimization
+3.1.12 Warnings concerning robust optimization

 Evaluate the dose after robust optimization.
-After a robust optimization has been performed, the user is strongly advised to evaluate the dose using Robust evaluation, Plan evaluation or the scripting functionality in RayStation to verify that the plan is robust with regards to all relevant uncertainties during delivery.
+After a robust optimization has been performed, the user is strongly advised to evaluate the dose using the perturbed dose tool in the Plan Evaluation module to verify that the dose is robust as intended.
+(114973)